Christabel Pankhurst: Early life

 Nancy Ellen Rupprecht wrote, "She was almost a textbook illustration of the first child born to a middle-class family.
 In childhood as well as adulthood, she was beautiful, intelligent, graceful, confident, charming, and charismatic."
 Christabel enjoyed a special relationship with both her mother and father, who had named her after "Christabel", the poem by Samuel Taylor Coleridge ("The lovely lady Christabel / Whom her father loves so well").
 Her mother's death in 1928 had a devastating impact on Christabel.

 Education

 Pankhurst learned to read at her home on her own before she went to school.
 She and her two sisters attended Manchester High School for Girls.
-She obtained a law degree from the University of Manchester, and received honours on her LL.B. exam but, as a woman, was not allowed to practise law.
+She obtained a law degree from the University of Manchester, and received honours on her LL.B. exam but, as a woman, was not permitted to practise law.
 Later Pankhurst moved to Geneva to live with a family friend, but, when her father died in 1898, returned home to help her mother raise the rest of the children.